The problem

 Apply policy to sensitive file reads, unsafe commands, generated code paths, and infrastructure changes while the engineering work is happening.

-Use exposure context to separate real security impact from ordinary coding noise when AI suggests changes or uncovers findings.
+Use sensitive-data and access context to separate real security impact from ordinary coding noise when AI suggests changes or touches protected files.

 The best public solution pages connect the operational problem, the business risk, the product fit, and the next best educational asset without dragging buyers through internal review mechanics.